Talks, Workshops & Collaboration

-Through talks, workshops and consultancy, I share lived experience combined with practical communication strategies that make a real difference.
+Through talks, workshops, and consultancy, I share lived experience alongside practical communication strategies that support more inclusive, empathetic, and effective environments.

 Talks & Workshops